marcglasberg/asyncredux.com/flutter/miscellaneous/cached-selectors.md

 This is not a problem for small lists, but will become slow if the list contains thousands of users.

 The solution to this problem is caching the filtered list.
-To that end, you can use the cache functionality provided by Async Redux, which is also called a "reselector".
+To that end, you can use the cache functionality provided by AsyncRedux, which is also called a "reselector".

 First, create a **selector** that returns the information you need: